OpenTMI/opentmi/README.md

 ## Challenges with SW testing in IoT HW
 * how to identify when test failed because of unstable HW
 * how to identify unique unstable HW in test lab
-* how to identify if certain test cause HW to become unstable/unusable
+* how to identify if certain test causes that HW's become unstable/unusable
-* how to estimate when HW start to be unstable (e.g. flash memory start burning out)
+* how to estimate when HW start to be unstable/unusable (e.g. memory start burning out)
 * how to direct testing to right HW when there is multiple HW configurations
-* how to identify if new test tool revision deployment causes more test failures
+* how to identify if tools deployment (e.g. new test framework revision) causes more test failures
-* how to execute right tests for different purpose if cannot run all of them for every commit
+* how to execute right tests for different purpose if cannot run all of them for every commit (eg because of too long execution time)
 * how to manage all of these automatically

 OpenTMI try to solve these kind of challenges using "big-data".

 # Pre-requirements

-* Node.js v6.1< (tested with 6.1, recommended to use latest LTS version)
+* [Node.js][Node.js] v6.1< (tested with 6.1, recommended to use latest LTS version)
-* mongodb v3.2< (recommented to use latest version)
+* [mongodb][MongoDB] v3.2< (recommented to use latest version)

 # Installation